Alicepinch/roots-cafe/TESTING.md

 #### Usability Testing:
 ---

-This website has been cross checked on Safari, Chrome and Firefox and works in all of them.
+This website has been cross checked on the below devices and browsers to test responsiveness:
+- Safari
+- Google Chrome
+- Firefox
+- iPhone max
+- iPhone 8
+- iPad
+- 27inch screen
+- Macbook pro 13inch

 This has also been run through [Ami Responsive](http://ami.responsivedesign.is/) and checked with developer tools regularly to ensure that the website is responsive.
-On top of this I checked on my Iphone directly as I found that the developer tools could sometimes be buggy.
-This was also checked on a larger screen size of 27inches to check the responsiveness.

 I also sent this link out to some family and friends to check both the UX and to test that everything was working.
 - Above I have mentioned how when testing in different screen sizes/browsers I encountered some issues and how I fixed these for the Hero Image and cover text and image formats.